SolomonNyarko/SolomonNyarko.github.io/_pages/about.md

   - /about.html
 ---

+Solomon Ohene Nyarko is a doctoral student
+Solomon Ohene Nyarko is a doctoral student specializing in African history at the University of Miami, and working with Professor Edmund Abaka.
+His research project focuses on Shea Butter Production and Trade in Northern Ghana from approximately 1850 to 1960 emphasizing its economic significance and impact on the local economy.
+He also explores themes of sustainability, women's empowerment, and the relevance of shea butter for the global market.

+He holds a B.A. in History / Geography and Resource Development from the University of Ghana, where he served as a Teaching Assistant in the History Department (2022-2023).
+Additionally, he worked as a History and Geography tutor at MCS International School, which follows the Cambridge Curriculum.
+Solomon can be reached via email at son5@miami.edu.

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!